lizhaoliu/lizhaoliu.github.io/posts/metaflow_1.md

         return
 ```

-Some key takeaways from the above code:
+Some key takeaways from the code above:

-1. The last statement in a valid step should be a call of `self.next` (except for _end_ step).
+1. The last statement in a valid step needs to be a call of `self.next` (except for `end` step).
-2. `self.next` call must have at most one keyword argument.
+2. At most one keyword argument is allowed in a `self.next` call.
-3. A step can be one of these types:
+3. A step is one of these types internally:
     - `linear`: single step in `self.next` call.
 This step must take no arguments except for `self`.
+    - `join`: single step in `self.next` call.
+Must have at least one argument as inputs.
     - `split-and`: two or more steps in `self.next` call, _all of which_ are executed.
     - `split-or`: exactly two steps in `self.next` call, _one of which_ is executed, determined by the `condition`
       keyword argument.
     - `foreach` (`num_parallel`): single step in `self.next` call.
 The number of executions is dictated by the data size
       from `foreach` (`num_parallel`) keyword argument.
-    - `join`: single step in `self.next` call.
-Must have at least one argument as inputs (from parent steps).
-4. `split-and`, `split-or` and `foreach` are for _fan-out_, whereas `join` is for _fan-in_.
+4. `split-and`, `split-or` and `foreach` are _fan-out_, whereas `join` is _fan-in_.

 #### Graph Traversal

-Now that the DAG topology is constructed, Metaflow traverses the graph to update other crucial fields.
+Now that a DAG topology is constructed, Metaflow traverses the DAG to update other essential fields.

 ```python
 def _traverse_graph(self):